Final coronavirus stimulus bill omits several Pelosi wish list items, as vote appears imminent

 An objection by a single senator would prevent the Senate from quickly passing the bill by unanimous consent, although it remained possible that the chamber could pass the legislation by voice vote or roll-call vote.
 Fox News is told lawmakers are leaning toward approving the bill via voice vote, in which senators in the chamber shout "aye" or "nay," with the loudest side winning.

 The concern from Sens.
 Lindsey Graham, Tim Scott, R-S.C., Sasse, and Rick Scott, R-Fla., is that the current version of the bill could pay workers more in unemployment benefits than they'd make in salary, by sticking a $600 per week payment on top of ordinary benefits that are calculated as a percentage of income.
-This could disrupt the labor market further, the lawmakers warn.
+This could disrupt the labor market further, the lawmakers warned.

-Graham shot back at Sanders' latest warning in a series of posts on Twitter.
-"Only in Senator @BernieSanders world does it make sense to pay people more NOT to work than TO work," Graham wrote.
-"I am all for making people's salaries whole.
-However, I am not for increasing people’s salary through the unemployment insurance system."

 Democrats and economists have countered that the point of the new unemployment benefit is, in fact, to make peoples' salaries whole, and that companies could simply raise wages to compete and attract workers.